-The best mountain bikes under £1000
+Best mountain bikes under £1000

 Mid-fat, plus or whatever you want to call it has proven to be popular with beginner riders and dirt tourers looking for a little extra comfort and offering increased stability and predictable traction when riding trails.

 Trek knows how to make a high-quality frame and the Roscoe comes with all the features and additions that you would expect on a modern hardtail.
-Well almost, the 141mm quick-release rear axle which, in a world were stiff thru-axles are basically standard, seems like an oversight.
+Well almost, the 141mm quick-release rear axle which, in a world where stiff thru-axles are basically standard, seems like an oversight.
 However, if you aren't fussed about upgrading wheels in the future this will likely never be an issue.

 The specification is what you would expect from the Wisconsin brand, a good quality Rockshox fork and SRAM drivetrain paired with a Bontrager wheelset and finishing kit.
 You even get a dropper post which is a rare touch at this price point.

 Longer slacker bikes give better stability over rough and fast terrain, however, they will feel sluggish and hard work at slower speeds.
 Steeper head angles and shorter chainstays give a bike a lively ride.
 Suited to tight and twisty trails they will begin feeling overly twitchy and overwhelmed when ridden at pace.

 Beginner riders should look for something conservative that balances wheelbase length for confidence-inspiring stability and a head angle around 67-degrees for nimble handling at lower speeds.
 These bikes will ride well on a range of trails allowing new riders to try new routes and test themselves.

-With the choice between 27.5- and 29-inch wheelsets further diluted with the introduction of plus-sized tyres, it can be tricky to settle on what's best suited to you and your riding.
+With the choice between 27.5- and 29-inch wheelsets further diluted with the introduction of plus-sized tires, it can be tricky to settle on what's best suited to you and your riding.
 A 29er wheel suits hardtails as their larger diameter will smooth out bumps on the trail and increase stability.
 However smaller 27.5-inch wheels allow shorter chainstays and have less rotational forces for a nimble and playful ride.
-Tyre sizes usually range between 2.35 and 2.6 inches.
+Tire sizes usually range between 2.35 and 2.6 inches.

 Most 27.5+ frames allow interchangeability between 27.5+ and 29er should you wish the versatility.
-It is worth checking before you buy as not all frames can swap and 29er tyre clearance can be limited.
+It is worth checking before you buy as not all frames can swap and 29er tire clearance can be limited.